Metro Area Governors Island Coalition (M.A.G.I.C.)

 (Press excerpts, footnotes, actions below. )

-Under the currently proposed Governors Island rezoning, an incredibly unique green urban refuge in NYC will essentially become a backyard for a massive corporate-style facility being marketed as a climate change research center – fundamentally altering the psychological experience of the island.
+Under the recently approved Governors Island rezoning, an incredibly unique green urban refuge in NYC will essentially become a backyard for a massive corporate-style facility being marketed as a climate change research center – fundamentally altering the psychological experience of the island.

 In reality, the Governors Island (GI) climate hub proposed by Mayor de Blasio and the Trust for Governors Island (TGI) is part of a fast track push for numerous NYC rezonings (including Flushing, SoHo/NoHo, Gowanus) to satisfy the mayor’s economic recovery plan legacy.
 It’s a Trojan horse for high-rise1 profit-driven overdevelopment (“destination shopping and offer special and department stores, theaters and other commercial and office uses” 2).